Water activities in the Top End

 Canoeing is a great way to keep fit and enjoy the local scenery.

-Popular canoeing destinations include Manton Dam, Lake Bennett Resort and Nitmiluk.
+Popular canoeing destinations include Lake Bennett Resort and the Katherine River from the second gorge onwards in Nitmiluk National Park.

 Darwin Harbour is dotted with sunken ships from World War 2, Cyclone Tracy and confiscated Indonesian fishing vessels.
 You can scuba dive to explore many of these wrecks.